 Nelson: Wait till he finds what I left in his bird bath!Skinner: NOOOOOO!!!

 Peter Lorre-esque character: And when Mr. Dinkley saw what I had done, I was banned from the car wash forever!

-Krusty has a few.
-For example, in "Black Widower", Sideshow Bob appeared on Krusty's telethon and apologized for sending him to jail, to which Krusty replied, "Hell, if they ever open the books on this telethon, I'm right back in there!"
+- Krusty has a few.
+For example, in "Bart the Murderer", Sideshow Bob appeared on Krusty's telethon and apologized for sending him to jail, to which Krusty replied, "Hell, if they ever open the books on this telethon, I'm right back in there!"

-Principal Skinner, recalling the time he almost discovered a comet.
+- Principal Skinner, recalling the time he almost discovered a comet in "Bart's Comet".